MicrosoftDocs/visualstudio-docs/docs/debugger/debug-with-copilot.md

 ---
 # Debug your app with GitHub Copilot in Visual Studio

 [**GitHub Copilot**](https://marketplace.visualstudio.com/items?itemName=GitHub.copilotvs) and [**GitHub Copilot Chat**](https://aka.ms/VSXGHCopilot) extensions in Visual Studio enable many interactive debugging scenarios, including AI-assisted chat for debugging questions related to your code.
 Copilot understands call stacks, frames, variable names, and values.
-As a result, you can pose detailed questions to the debugger-aware Copilot.
-In addition, Copilot provides an **Ask Copilot** link for the following scenarios:
+As a result, you can ask detailed questions to the debugger-aware Copilot.
+In addition, Copilot provides an **Ask Copilot** link for AI-assisted help focused on the following scenarios:

 - Exceptions
 - Auto Insights for CPU Usage